spencerlepine/atelier-ecommerce-api/README.md

 This projects constists of a Nginx load balancer, a Node/Express server, and a PostgreSQL database.
 All three are built/run in docker containers and deployed to AWS EC2 instances.
 This API endpoint has been optimized to handle product level traffic, verified by load testing.

-## Project Overview:

-This projects constists of a Nginx load balancer, a Node/Express server, and a PostgreSQL database.
-All three are built/run in docker containers and deployed to AWS EC2 instances.
-This API endpoint has been optimized to handle product level traffic, verified by load testing.

 ## Resources:

 - API Documentation: [Atelier API](https://gist.github.com/trentgoing/d69849d6c16b82d279ffc4ecd127f49f)